coenraadhuman/clap/README.md

     boolean patch();

     @Option(
-        info = "Mechanism to provide the latest commit made to be included in project version calculation.", shortInput = "-c",
+        description = "Mechanism to provide the latest commit made to be included in project version calculation.", shortInput = "-c",
         longInput = "--git-hook-commit",
         providesValue = true